Asterix: English translation

 The first 33 Asterix albums were translated into English by Anthea Bell and Derek Hockridge (including the three volumes reprinted by William Morrow), who were widely praised for maintaining the spirit and humour of the original French versions.
 Hockridge died in 2013, so Bell translated books 34 to 36 by herself, before retiring in 2016 for health reasons.
 She died in 2018.
 Adriana Hunter became translator.

 US publisher Papercutz in December 2019 announced it would begin publishing "all-new more American translations" of the Asterix books, starting on 19 May 2020.
 The launch was postponed to 15 July 2020 as a result of the COVID-19 pandemic.
 The new translator is Joe Johnson, a professor of French and Spanish at Clayton State University.
+The comics' popularity has been relatively low in US markets, where Franco-Belgian comics have less mainstream exposure.

 Adaptations

 The series has been adapted into various media.
 There are 18 films, 15 board games, 40 video games, and 1 theme park.